+The thermonuclear reaction is the fusion of two light atomic nuclei into a single heavier nucleus by a collision of the two interacting particles with high temperature as a consequence of which a large amount of energy is released.
 Thermonuclear fusion refers to nuclear fusion reactions which take place at extremely high temperatures (example: reactions in the sun).
 The energy produced here is extremely high but such reactions cannot be controlled.
-If we are able to achieve conditions where such a reaction can take place while controlling its rate, then we can achieve controlled thermonuclear fusion.
+If we are able to achieve conditions where such a reaction can take place while controlling its rate, then we can achieve what is called the controlled thermonuclear fusion.

-Another issue to consider in controlled thermonuclear reaction is about containing it.
+Another issue to consider in a controlled thermonuclear reaction is about containing it.

 There are a few ways to do this